Optimization of stochastic lossy transport networks and applications to power grids: Model description

 Given a network with a balanced load profile $\pp \in \R^n$, we define its \textit{total loss} $\cH=\cH(\pp)$ as

 The scalar quantity $\cH$ is a quadratic form of the load profile vector $\pp$ and, as such, is always non-negative, thanks to the fact that $L^+$ is a positive semi-definite matrix.

-The total loss $\cH$ will be central in our analysis. $\cH$ is the most natural choice for an efficiency metric in a lossy transport network as $\cH$ quantifies the total losses occurred in the network when subject to a given load profile.
-More specifically, for power systems $\cH$ has been shown by~~\cite{JohnsonChertkov2010} to be good approximation for \textit{total power loss} in AC power grids.
-The quantity $\cH$ has also been considered as measure of the \textit{network tension}, i.e.,~the aggregate load of the network in~\cite{GuoLiangLow2017,LaiLow2013}, where it is shown to be monotone along a cascade failure, as long as the network remains connected.
+The total aggregated loss $\cH$ will be central in our analysis, being the most natural choice for an efficiency metric in a lossy transport networks such as power systems.
+More specifically, $\cH$ has been shown by~\cite{JohnsonChertkov2010} to be good approximation for \textit{total power loss} in AC power grids, as we will briefly outline.

+AC current flows are described in terms of complex amplitudes and lines with complex impedances.
+In a power transmission networks operating in stationary conditions (i) all voltages are mostly constants and (ii) we can ignore reactive power flows and line conductances since they are an order of magnitude smaller than the active power flows and line susceptances, respectively.
+Under these two assumptions, it is reasonable to consider the linearized version of the AC Kirchhoff equations for the power flows, i.e., the so-called \textit{DC-approximation}, called in this way since it resembles in structure the equations describing a resistive network with DC flows, cf.~\cite[Chapter 6]{Wood2014}.
+If $\pp$ denotes the vector of active power injections in the network nodes, by keeping only the leading term of such a DC-approximation, the power flows $\bm{f} \in \R^m$ on the network lines are given by